 Sabtah: Nepal

-Sabteca: Jammu & Kashmir
+Sabteca: Jammu and Kashmir

 Seba: Sri Lanka